 Now, some twenty-five years later, Madry can still remember the exact date of the first satellite remote sensing data set that he used.
 “It was the March 22, 1973, Multi-spectral Scanner data from NASA,” he said.
 “I remember thinking, ‘Wow!
 I can get an exact number of hectares of forest, just like that!’
 Traditional methods can take months.”

 Beginning with that first data set, and continuing to incorporate remote sensing and other geoinformatics data as it becomes available, Madry has compiled a detailed database of the Burgundy study area.
-He has used data from European and United States sensors, including the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), distributed by the Land Processes Distributed Active Archive Center, and RADARSAT-1 data supported by the Alaska Satellite Facility Distributed Active Archive Center.
+He has used data from European and United States sensors, including the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), distributed by the Land Processes Distributed Active Archive Center, and RADARSAT-1 data supported by NASA's Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC).
 “Each data set fills an important gap,” he said.
 “For example, the RADARSAT-1 data filled in an important gap in information about vegetation cover in the late 1990s, when we were seeing a lot of land-use changes in our study area.”
 Because he uses so many types of data, one of his students told Madry, “You’re like a vacuum cleaner; any data that gets near you is in danger.”

 But how does the birds-eye view of geoinformatics intersect with the on-the-ground realm of anthropology?
 “Everything we’re doing relates to space and time, whether it’s carbon dating or an archaeological object at the centimeter scale,” Madry said.
 “The database provides spatial and temporal data, putting the rest of the research into a scaleable, concrete context.”
 By providing a common context for their interaction, the database allows the many specialists involved in the Burgundy project to build on each other’s work.
 “Each specialty brings a piece of the whole to the bigger story,” Madry said.
 “And that helps us understand the complexities of the changes in Burgundy through time.”